Afrotropical realm: Deforestation

 The African Timber Organization member countries eventually recognized the cooperation between rural people and their forest environment.
 Customary law gives residents the right to use trees for firewood, fell trees for construction, and collect of forest products and rights for hunting or fishing and grazing or clearing of forests for maintenance agriculture.
 Other areas are called "protected forests", which means that uncontrolled clearings and unauthorized logging are forbidden.
-After World War II, commercial exploitation increased until no West African forestry department was able of making the law.
-By comparison with rain forests in other places of the world in 1973, Africa showed the greatest infringement though in total volume means, African timber production accounted just one third compared to that of Asia.
+After World War II, commercial exploitation increased until no West African forestry department was able to make the law.
+By comparison with rainforests in other places of the world in 1973, Africa showed the greatest infringement though in total volume means, African timber production accounted for just one-third compared to that of Asia.
 The difference was due to the variety of trees in Africa forests and the demand for specific wood types in Europe.

-Forestry regulations in east Africa were first applied by colonial governments.
-The Tropical Forestry Action Plan was conceived in 1987 by the World Resources Institute in cooperation with the Food and Agriculture Organization, the United Nations Development Program and the World Bank with hopes of halting tropical forest destruction.
-In its bid to stress forest conservation and development, the World Bank provided $111,103 million in building countries, especially in Africa, to help in developing long range forest conservation and management programs meant for ending deforestation.
+Forestry regulations in East Africa were first applied by colonial governments.
+The Tropical Forestry Action Plan was conceived in 1987 by the World Resources Institute in cooperation with the Food and Agriculture Organization, the United Nations Development Program, and the World Bank with hopes of halting tropical forest destruction.
+In its bid to stress forest conservation and development, the World Bank provided $111,103 million to developing countries, especially in Africa, to help in developing long-range forest conservation and management programs meant for ending deforestation.